rsherer/fastbal/README.md

 ```

 As of October 2020, there is a quirk that Miguel Ibarra (who doesn't play much, which is
-a bummer because he's a great player and I'm a Sounders fan), and Tanner Beason of
+a bummer because he's a great player and I'm a Sounders fan), Tanner Beason of
-the San Jose Earthquakes, have some data that is not inputted properly on the MLS
+the San Jose Earthquakes, and Yony Gonazalez, have some data that is not inputted properly on the MLS
 Fantasy stats pages.
 For the scraper to work properly, I remove them from the player list to continue.

 Each player is a list of strings in the format `id, name, team`, so the following scripts